 Inflation is impacting more than consumers' wallets.
 It's also shifting how, where, and when they shop.
 As consumer touchpoints continue to grow exponentially, it's especially important to understand which media channels are most efficient at reaching and converting a brand marketer's target audiences.

 Let data drive any activation channels, using an omni-channel marketing strategy.
 Omni-channel surrounds customers with relevant, targeted 360-degree marketing that seamlessly connects experiences across media channels.
 It gives brands multiple ways of representing themselves to their target consumers more efficiently.
-It also builds loyalty – companies with strong omni-channel customer engagement strategies retain 89% of their customers compared to 33% for those with weak ones, according to industry reports.
-Marketers using three or more channels in any one campaign earned a 287% higher purchase rate than those using a single-channel campaign
+It also builds loyalty – companies with strong omni-channel customer engagement strategies retain 89% of their customers compared to 33% for those with weak ones, according to industry reports7.
+Marketers using three or more channels in any one campaign earned a 287% higher purchase rate than those using a single-channel campaign8.

 To stretch your advertising budget, take a test-and-learn approach to targeting your most valuable buyers.
 Rather than spreading precious ad dollars across every channel they use, refine your strategy through consistent measurement.
 Work with 1:1 deterministic, third-party enriched data to optimize the media mix of your ad spend, focusing on the channels that deliver the best results given your brand objectives.
 In the future, we’ll see more marketers favor those channels, whether cutting-edge or traditional, that work best for their brands.